GabeStah/dgraph-twitter-clone/tutorial/content/_index.md

 {{% notice "warning" %}} The endpoints created for the `dgraph-twitter-clone` example app merely return data based on their simple parameters.
 A fully-fledged app would obviously expand on the endpoint system and even accept custom data at those endpoints, but merely calling `axois.get(url)` to illustrate the point works fine here. {{% /notice %}}

 Lastly, the `DgraphQueryExecutor.executeJsonApiRequest()` method is similar to `executeRestApiRequest()`, but what's critically different is the call to `axios.post(url, this)`.
-First you'll notice the generated url endpoint is a static `/api/json`.
+First, you'll notice the generated url endpoint is a static `/api/json`.
 Second, we're actually passing the entire `DgraphQueryExecutor` instance (`this`) to our API endpoint.
 What does this accomplish?
-It effectively allows us to perform **direct** JSON-like transactions through Dgraph, however we can do so by passing through our API first.
-We'll see how the API handles this in that section of the guide, but this method of performing a Dgraph transaction is a nice middleground between direct calls and pure REST API -- we can still use complex objects and instances along with the power of Dgraph's GraphQL+- query language, while also invoking our own "middleware" API for pre-transaction processing.
+It effectively allows us to perform **direct** JSON-like transactions on Dgraph, but by first passing through our API.
+We'll see how the API handles this in that section of the guide, but this method of performing a Dgraph transaction is a nice middle ground between direct calls and pure REST API -- we can still use complex objects and instances along with the power of Dgraph's GraphQL+- query language, while also invoking our own "middleware" API for pre-transaction processing.
 Cool!

 ## Next Steps

-We've gone over the architecture of our `dgraph-twitter-clone` app and examined how we'll use the `dgraph-query-manager` package to enable both our API and client apps to communicate with one another -- or directly with Dgraph -- with a stable groundwork for expanding on these apps or taking these concepts int your own projects.
+We've gone over the architecture of our `dgraph-twitter-clone` app and examined how we'll use the `dgraph-query-manager` package to enable both our API and client apps to communicate with one another -- or directly with Dgraph -- with a stable groundwork for expanding on these apps or taking these concepts into your own projects.
 Take a look at [Part 2 - The API]({{% ref "/part-2-api" %}}) where we'll dig into the API side of our application, which is built using the popular [ExpressJS](https://expressjs.com/) library.
 You'll see how a few smart design decisions give us tremendous flexibility to connect with and utilize Dgraph in whatever manner best suits our team or application needs.

 From there, head over to [Part 3 - The Client]({{% ref "/part-3-client" %}}), which explores our [React](https://reactjs.org/) client application.
 You'll see how its use of [React Hooks](https://reactjs.org/docs/hooks-intro.html), effective state management, and actions + reducers allow us to create a simple, but effective Twitter-like application backed by Dgraph and its powerful GraphQL+- syntax.